liamchampton/golang-twitter-bot-workshop/README.md

 Here you will have 2 options when deploying your application into a cloud environment.
 Chose your preferred method, or do both?

+Before you can complete any of the next steps, you must either [sign up](https://cloud.ibm.com/registration) for an IBM Cloud account or log into your existing one

 ### Option 1 - IBM Cloud Foundary

+### Step 1

+- Install the [ibmcloud cli tool](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli) to allow you to connect to IBM Cloud

+- Install the [Cloud Foundary cli tool](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) which will allow you to push your app to Cloud Foundary

 ### Option 2 - Kubernetes in IBM cloud

 ## Lab 4 - Tweet Tweet! :bird:

 In this lab, we will look at transforming application into a twitter bot.
 To complete this, you must have a twitter developer account set up with the API keys to hand.